 You can climb the tower

-Be warned, it is a tight, 40-foot-high, spiral staircase, then you climb an 11-rung ladder, and, once to the top, you crawl through an opening in the ceiling to access the 12-foot-high lantern room.
-It’s toasty up there in the summer but view of Lake Ontario, the Genesee River, and Ontario Beach Park is amazing!
+Be warned: It is a tight, 40-foot-high spiral staircase.
+Then, you climb an 11-rung ladder, and once to the top, you crawl through an opening in the ceiling to access the 12-foot-high lantern room.
+It’s toasty up there in the summer, but the view of Lake Ontario, the Genesee River, and Ontario Beach Park is extraordinary.
+A small museum is located in the lighthouse keeper’s home.

 Lighthouse Trail and Overlook Project